Baton Rouge Car Accident Lawyers

 Types of Damages Covered in a Baton Rouge Car Accident Claim

 After being involved in a Baton Rouge car accident, victims can collect several different categories of damages.
-First, a car accident victim can recover economic losses resulting from the accident, including:
+First, a car accident victim can recover special losses resulting from the accident, including:

 • Past and future medical expenses